Batroc the Leaper: Fictional character biography

-Thunderbolts

-Batroc briefly served among the group of villains forcibly drafted into Baron Helmut Zemo's Thunderbolts army.
-But after returning to federal custody, Batroc registered with the Superhuman Registration Act, and was sent to a superhuman training facility located at Marine Corps Base Quantico in Virginia to train recruits in the martial arts before being transferred over to Camp Hammond.
+Batroc is among the group of villains forcibly drafted into Helmut Zemo's Thunderbolts army.
+After returning to federal custody, Batroc registers with the Superhuman Registration Act.
+Batroc is sent to a superhuman training facility located at Marine Corps Base Quantico in Virginia to train recruits in the martial arts before being transferred over to Camp Hammond.
+Batroc finds government work unsatisfactory and returns to villainy.

-Ultimately, however, Batroc found government work unsatisfactory and returned to his mercenary life, confronting the new Captain America while on a job to steal an item from the United Nations.
-Also, he was working with The Man with No Face, a mysterious being from Captain America's past.
-It is soon revealed that Batroc stole the original Human Torch's remains for reverse engineering.

-During the "Dark Reign" storyline, Quasimodo analyzed Batroc the Leaper for Norman Osborn.
-He states that Batroc should be apprehended and punished to serve as a warning to anyone who dares desert the Fifty State Initiative.